Land and Pest Management

 Pest Animals Baiting Information

-Council runs Coordinated 1080 baiting programs between June– October each year for wild dogs and feral pigs.
+Council runs coordinated 1080 baiting programs between June– October each year for wild dogs and feral pigs.

 Landholders are notified of the upcoming programs and make arrangements with the authorised Rural Lands Officer for their 1080 baiting requirements.